code-423n4/2023-08-dopex-findings/data/__141345__-Analysis.md

 Although later the protocol has other income, and AMO can be used to restore the peg.
 I think some other way is to over protect the downside.
 When 25% rDPX is used, the put option can be more than that amount.
 As a result, if rDPX price drop below the strike, settlement can recover some loss by it's own.

+Suggestion:
+Same as above topic, over protection for rDPX.

 # bond DpxEth is one way process